 The 2014 Lexus GS 450h is a luxury sports sedan without the contradiction that the term might imply.
-It offers all of the luxury you would expect in a sporty and fun driving package that still manages to be extremely efficient when compared to its gasoline-only counterpart.
+It offers all of the luxury you would expect in a sporty and fun driving package that still manages to be extremely efficient when compared to its gasoline-only counterpart especially when a diesel tuning box is installed.
 Lexus has found the balance that may define the future of all vehicles in this genre.

 The manufacturer says